FZhg/cfg-parity-analysis/README.md

 For all other expression (`String`, `Double`),
 $$\sigma_0(exp) = \bot$$.

-## Forward Analysis
+## Forward and Must Analysis

-Parity Analysis  is neither must or may analysis.
-Unlike Live Variable Analysis, which maps a program point to a set of variables, and Reaching Definitions,  which maps a program point to a set of definitions,  Parity Analysis maps a program point to a map of variables and their parity.
-In other words, the abstract state lattice of Parity Analysis is not a powerset.

 Parity Analysis is a forward Analysis.
 Because It uses the dataflow information from predecessors to compute the dataflow information after the current program point.
 Any change to the dataflow information, the work-list algorithm have to update the successor's dataflow information.

+Parity Analysis is a Must Analysis.
+Because it always produce a analysis that must be true.

 # AST or CFG?